 While Mortimer's parentage has not been specifically documented, his father may have been Ira Fassett (b.
 1819); his mother Julia A. (b.
 1821 No nee) Fassett.
 He likely had at least one sibling, a sister named Alphonsine.
 Nothing is known about his childhood, formative or early adulthood years.

-On December 16, 1855 - possibly in Clarendon, Rutland Co., Vermont - Mortimer married to Lenora Flanders (no. b. d.).
+On December 16, 1855 in Clarendon, Rutland Co., Vermont - Mortimer married to Lenora Flanders (b.
+10/1838 Clarendon Rutland Co.
+VT d.
+10/17/1910 Rockingham Windham VT).
+She was the daughter of Benjamin & Synthia (nee McIntosh) Flanders.
 The union would apparently produce one child Herbert Henry/Henry Herbert Fassett (b.
-2/15/56 or 58 VT).
+2/15/58 VT).